rust-lang/blog.rust-lang.org/posts/2020-09-10-wg-prio-call-for-contributors.md

 In the following days the WG-prioritization and other teams will asynchronously monitor the issue tracker - everyone at their own pace, when time allows - trying to assign a priority to new issues.
 This greatly helps the various teams (compiler team, standard library team, documentation team and so on) to sort and prioritize their work.

 If the issue priority is not immediately clear, it will be tagged with a temporary label and briefly discussed on Zulip by the WG-prioritization: is this issue critical?
 Is it clear?
-Does it need a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) (often abbreviated in `MCVE`) or even better a [git bisect](https://github.com/rust-lang/cargo-bisect-rustc) to find a regression (we love contributors bisecting code)?
+Does it need a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) (often abbreviated in `MCVE`) or even better a [bisect](https://github.com/rust-lang/cargo-bisect-rustc) to find a regression (we love contributors bisecting code)?

 The day before the meeting the agenda is finalized and handed to the Compiler Team.